raspberrypilearning/robot-antenna/en/step_2.md

 ## Additional resources

 + Cardboard toilet roll
-+ Paper or card for decorating
++ One sheet of A4 paper
-+ Pens, crayons and other robot decorating materials
++ Pens, crayons and other decorating materials
++ Glue or tape
++ Small blob of modelling clay (e.g. plasticine) or blu-tack